 In total, Atlas VPN operates 750 servers across 31 countries.

 Atlas VPN averaged 247 Mbps download speed across all the servers and locations we tested.
 Here are the results broken down by region:

 - Asia: 212 Mbps

-Those are very good speeds indeed, placing it among the fastest VPNs we’ve reviewed, behind NordVPN and IPVanish.
+Those are very good speeds indeed, placing it among the fastest VPNs we’ve reviewed, behind NordVPN, ExpressVPN, and IPVanish.

 Our tests were run on the Wireguard protocol.
 We measure download speeds to servers located in North America (nearest), Europe, and Asia at various times of the day to get an average result.
 All tests are performed using the provider’s Windows app from the USA on a 1Gbps connection.